Imran4424/SwiftProblemNSolution/25.ProtocolOrientedProgramming/ProtocolOrientedProgramming.md

 ## Start with a Protocol

 When designing a software system, we try to identify the elements needed to satisfy the requirements of a given system.
 We then model the relationships between these elements.

+There is two ways to do that.

+- Start with a superclass and model its relationships through inheritance